eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

 Rib deletion for interface down or route withdrawal is handled in rib_process(), then zebra_rnh_refresh_dependents() also handles route withdrawal case.

 #### Data Structure Modifications
-No Zebra original data structure modification is required as it leverages Zebra's NHG dependents chain.
+No Zebra original data structure modification is required as it leverages Zebra's nexthop group dependents chain.

 #### Fast Convergence Handling
 Fast convergence for route withdrawal is also handled in the zebra_rnh_refresh_dependents().
 The detailed is in the next section.